kjempelodott/ananas/README.md

 h                        print commands
 ls                       list members
 mail     <index/label>   send mail to a (group of) member(s)
 >
 ```

-The Members tool lets you list all members of the room and compose an email to one or a group of member(s).
 Before you try to send emails, please make sure that the correct server, domain and port are set in `fronter.conf`.
 Let's list all the members:

 ```
 > ls